 A hub of cultural, spiritual and holistic discoveries, it is little wonder that Bali is one of Indonesia’s most beloved islands.
 Framed by the azure Indian Ocean and the Bali Sea, it is home to pristine white sandy beaches, dotted with luxurious resorts and hotels, and is an excellent luxury holiday destination for marine enthusiasts.
 As you venture inland, discover ancient temples and artistic hubs that lie within the volcanic hills and rolling paddy fields.
-Luxury holidays to Bali from Ireland can also be combined with the surrounding islands of Indonesia or the neighbouring nations of Southeast Asia.
+Luxury holidays to Bali can also be combined with the surrounding islands of Indonesia or the neighbouring nations of Southeast Asia.
+Luxury honeymoons in Bali are perfect for those couples looking to strike the balance between exploration and rejuvenation.

 We’ve spent years exploring Bali, and some of us have even called it home for some time.
 We’ve long-standing partnerships with some of the finest resorts and hotels in Indonesia, promising outstanding value that you won’t find anywhere else.
 On luxury holidays to Bali with OROKO, enjoy luxury accommodation, private transfers, local guides and 24/7 support.